Blockstream/gdk/docs/source/gdk-ntf.rst

 :next_state: One of ``"connected"`` or ``"disconnected"``.
 The
     next state that the connection will move to.
 If this value is the same as ``"current_state"`` then no state change is currently in progress.
-:backoff_ms: The number of milliseconds before the current state will change to the next state. ``0`` if the change will happen immediately or no change is due to occur.
+:wait_ms: The number of milliseconds before the current state will change to the next state. ``0`` if the change will happen immediately or no change is due to occur.